thosgood/this-weeks-finds/markdown/101-151/week108.md

 >
 > The original work on representing grammars as power series is
 >
-> 4) N. Chomsky and M. P. Schutzenberger, The algebraic theory of
-> context-free languages, in Computer Programming and Formal Systems,
-> North-Holland Publishing Company, 1963.
+> 4) N. Chomsky and M. P. Schutzenberger, "The algebraic theory of context-free languages", in _Computer Programming and Formal Systems_, North-Holland Publishing Company, 1963.
 >
 > ...where Schutzenberger supplied the formal power series aspect,
 > basically just as the usual generating function trick.